slothsoft/stardew-challenger/README.md

 <img alt="Screenshot Mail" src="readme/screenshot_mail.png" width="300"/>

 Using this object in its unmodified form will open the challenge menu.
+You can also open the menu using the key [K] (you can customize the key in either the mod's config file or the [GenericModConfigMenu](https://github.com/spacechase0/StardewValleyMods/tree/develop/GenericModConfigMenu)).

 <img alt="Screenshot Mail" src="readme/screenshot_menu.png" width="300"/>